 Changes in cabinet are often rumoured but until they happen, they are not real.
 Only the premier and her closest, most trusted advisors know what is coming.
 They only tell the people involved at the last possible moment.
 The expectation - often a clearly spoken expectation - is that the people who know will keep their mouths firmly shut.

 So when CBC provincial affairs reporter David Cochrane can report that a cabinet shuffle is imminent, attributing information to multiple unnamed but apparently high-ranking Tories, you can understand that Kathy Dunderdale’s administration is in far more serious political trouble than it first appeared.

 If the Premier can’t trust you to keep your mouth shut about what you know, you can hardly be trusted as a member of cabinet, where discretion is crucial to the proper functioning of the government.
 Normally, staff or politicians who show they can’t keep their mouths shut will expect to be banished from the centre of power.
-What the Premier giveth, after all, the Premier taketh away, after all.
+What the Premier giveth, after all, the Premier taketh away.

 But if people feel they can leak what is among the most sensitive information in any government without fear of retribution, then you can bet your last penny the first minister’s power and influence is gone.

 Regular readers will not be surprised by this observation about Dunderdale’s power.
 As they know, Dunderdale got her job as the result of a backroom deal.
 She has held it ever since not because of her own power and influence but because others have allowed her to hold the job.
 What we are seeing now is proof of that, as her poll numbers drop dramatically.

 There’s a clue to that in the language Kathy Dunderdale used on Sunday when CBC caught up to her at a ceremony for a convention of female police officers from around the globe.
 ‘When you take on stewardship…”, Dunderdale began.
 Stewards look after things on behalf of someone else.
 They take direction from others.
 They are not leaders usually.